 You don’t have to go out of your way in terms of email design and creativity for such a small observance — however, we like this “knitted” email from Ragstock.
 An email about the Ugly Sweater Day which is itself an ugly sweater, what a concept.

 The name speaks for itself: it’s the last opportunity to buy Christmas gifts for your loved ones.
-For email people, it means an opportunity to stimulate sales with last-chance offers.
+For email marketers, it’s an opportunity to boost sales with last-chance offers.
 You can even add a countdown timer GIF to create the ultimate panic-inducing email!

 Another (less evil) strategy is actually helping your subscribers reduce the pre-Christmas gifting panic by sending gift guides, life hacks — or, like Spiceology, instructions on where to buy your products.